zhuzhiwei99/NeuralMeshRefinement/Readme.md

 NMR does not suffer from the inherent limitations of existing methods, such as volume shrinkage and over-smoothing (Loop), amplification of tessellation artifacts (Modified Butterfly), or shape damage (Neural Subdivision).
 Moreover, it outperforms neural subdivision in generalization across non-isometric deformations, unseen shapes, and unseen refinement levels.
 ![Comparision to baselines ](figures/Fig1.jpg)

-This is a prototype implementation in Python 3.8  with PyTorch 1.12.1.

 ## ⚡ Quick Start

 ### Installation

+This repository is a prototype implementation of NMR using Python 3.8 with PyTorch 1.12.1.

 ```bash
 # Clone the repo.